anshshah23/anshshah23/README.md

 # 🔥Visit my website:
-<a href="https://anshshah2303.vercel.app" target="blank" rel="noopener noreferrer">My Personal Website is now running!</a>
+My <a href="https://anshshah2303.vercel.app" target="blank" rel="noopener noreferrer">Personal Website</a> is now running!
 <br><br>
 # 💻 Start learning React:
 Join me in the journey to learn React.js right from the basics, we shall cover all the topics, and finally build a major project as the finale!
 Follow the link to start NOW!